shravz16/ckd-prediction/README.md

+# Chronic Kidney Disease Detection using Naive Bayers and Logistic Regression
 Chronic kidney disease (CKD) is an increasing medical issue that declines the productivity of renal capacities and subsequently damages the kidneys.
 CKD is very common nowadays; cardiovascular infection and end-stage renal illness are two life